HISTORY OF THE WISE MEN: THE MAGI

 The term Magi — from magoi the plural of the Greek word magos, (μάγος) — is usually translated wise men, astrologers, or magicians.
 Indeed, the word “magic” comes from the word magi.
 “The East,” has been variously identified as any country from Arabia to Media and Persia, but usually no further east than Persia.

-Early Christian art in the second-century Roman Catacombs of Pricilla, which I have visited on the Via Salaria in Rome, dresses them in Persian garments, and a majority of early church fathers understand them to be Persians.
+Early Christian art in the underground second-century Roman Catacombs of Pricilla, which I have visited on the Via Salaria in Rome, dresses them in Persian garments, and a majority of early church fathers understood them to be Persians.

 Bill Petro, your friendly neighborhood historian